mjordan/islandora_stack_tests/README.md

 Test suite for testing an Islandora stack after upgrades, configuration changes, etc.

 Still just a proof of concept.
+More tests, and feedback, are welcome.
+Please open an issue if you have either.

 ## Overview

-This is a test suite to determine whether the main components of an Islandora stack (Drupal, Solr, and Fedora Commons) have become broken after an upgrade or major change in the configuration of any of the components.
+This is a simple test suite to determine whether the main components of an Islandora stack (Drupal, Solr, and Fedora Commons) have become broken after an upgrade or major change in the configuration of any of the components.
 It is not intended as a replacement for functional or unit tests included with Drupal or Islandora modules.
+Its design goals are simplicity, modularity, and portability (it should run on any platform running PHP 5.4.0 (the minimum required version for the Guzzle HTTP client) and use of standard tools.

 ## Installation